jpahle/LMMNet/README.md

 ### Pending Features

-1. Extend LmmNet to use other machine learning methods
+1. Use RNN to take previous time points as features
 2. Explain model predictions
 3. Extend LmmNet to handle missing data and irregular and noisy time-series data
 4. Quantify uncertainty of the predictions